hedgehog125/SvelteKit-Adapter-Versioned-Worker/README.md

 npm i cross-env http-server -D
 ```

 Note that that code assumes your `versionedWorker.json` file is at `<build directory location>/versionedWorker.json` (where it gets outputted).
 If you want to do something more advanced, you can specify a different path with the 3rd argument, use a different `LastInfoProvider` or write your own function that `satisfies` that type.
+Also note that for your first build, Versioned Worker will create a `versionedWorker.json` file as the old one won't be able to be found.

 ---
 **Note**: It doesn't matter too much if you have to reset the `versionedWorker.json` file.
 The built service workers will perform a clean install in this case, redownloading everything.